Deyda/Evergreen-Script/README.md

   2021-02-15        Change MS Teams Downloader / Correction GUI Select All / Add Download MS Apps 365 & Office 2019 Install Files / Add Uninstall and Install MS Apps 365 & Office 2019

   2021-02-18        Correction Code regarding location of scripts at MS365Apps and MSOffice2019.
 Removing Download Time Files.

-  2021-02-19        Implementation of new GUI / Choice of architecture option in 7-Zip / Choice of language option in Adobe Reader DC / Choice of architecture option in Citrix Hypervisor Tools / Choice of release option in Citrix Workspace App

 ## Parameter